pulumi/docs/tour/programs-functions.md

     });
 ```

 There are also many indirect ways this API is used.
-Many Pulumi SDK APIs allow JavaScript functions to be passed that will be used to define the AWS Lambda that will end up responsible for the code at runtime.
+Many Pulumi SDK APIs allow JavaScript functions to be passed that will be used to define the Lambda that will end up responsible for the code at runtime.
 These APIs normally provide a strongly-typed definition that helps TypeScript users ensure their JavaScript functions are properly typed and will execute properly at 'run time'.
 For example:

 ```ts
 import * as aws from "@pulumi/aws";